The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 where $m_{\pi}$ is the nominal mass of the charged pion, and $a$, $b$, and $c$ are shape parameters.
 Figure~\ref{fig:C7_dEdx_Fig1} shows results of the $\Delta m$ fit to the data and MC sample.
 There is a qualitative data-MC agreement having a somewhat larger background contribution and broader signal width in data.

-We then study various background-subtracted distributions obtained using the $\splot$ method~\cite{Pivk:2004ty}.
-Slow pions are found to have an average momentum of $500\mevc$, while the momentum spectra for $D^{0}$ daughter pions and kaons extend up to $5\gevc$.
-Therefore, we consider the $D^{0}$ daughter pions and kaons for building probability density functions (PDFs) above $500\mevc$.
+Various background-subtracted distributions obtained using the $\splot$ method~\cite{Pivk:2004ty} are then studied.
+Slow pions are found to have an average momentum of $500\mevc$, while the momentum spectra for $D^{0}$ daughter pions and kaons extend up to $5\gevc$, and are therefore used for building probability density functions (PDFs) above $500\mevc$.
 The $dE\!/\!dx$ value obtained from each SVD hit for a given charged particle follows a Landau distribution~\cite{Landau:1944if}.
 The hit-level $dE\!/\!dx$ information is then combined to reconstruct the track-level $dE\!/\!dx$ value.
 It turns out that a simple arithmetic mean would be insufficient as the mean of the Landau distribution is undefined.
-Thus we need to apply some sort of truncation to the individual hit-level $dE\!/\!dx$ measurements while combining them to obtain the track-level $dE\!/\!dx$ value.
-The truncation helps in reducing the effect of fluctuations in energy loss.
-When a particle traverses the entire SVD, we get at least eight $dE\!/\!dx$ values: four each for the u/P and v/N side.
-To truncate $dE\!/\!dx$, we use the energy of all clusters except for the two highest ones.
-Removing just a single hit will not make any sense as the two highest hits come from the same wafer and are fully correlated.
+Truncation must be applied to the individual hit-level $dE\!/\!dx$ measurements while combining them to obtain the track-level $dE\!/\!dx$ value, also reducing the effect of fluctuations in energy loss.
+When a particle traverses the entire SVD, at least eight $dE\!/\!dx$ values are obtained: four each for the u/P and v/N side.
+To truncate $dE\!/\!dx$, the two highest energy clusters are excluded, since they are expected to come from the same wafer and to be fully correlated, making the removal of just one hit less effective.
 Figure~\ref{fig:C7_dEdx_Fig2} shows the scatter plot of truncated $dE\!/\!dx$ values for pions and kaons as a function of their momentum in the data and MC sample.